 Most of Chuck’s roughly 20 trials have been for plaintiffs.
 In addition to work with Paoli & Geerhart, Chuck volunteers pro bono for the Bar Association of San Francisco’s Legal Advice and Referral Clinic, which helps hundreds of citizens who cannot afford legal advice.

-Chuck lives with his wife, Cathy, and dogs, Hogan and Chip, in San Francisco’s Crocker Amazon neighborhood.
+Chuck lives with his wife, Cathy, and dogs, Jackson and Casey in San Francisco’s Crocker Amazon neighborhood.
 In his free time, he hikes and jogs throughout the McLaren Park and San Bruno Mountain trails.
 He enjoys live music, especially classic rock and jam bands of the 1960s.
 He’s a news and pop culture junkie- don’t get him started on these subjects.
 He and his wife also enjoy camping and backpacking.

 Chuck receiving an award as an outstanding volunteer in public service from California Supreme Court Chief Justice Ron George.